data-provider/website/docs/guides-querying-selectors.md

 ## Filtering one dependency by the results of the previous one

-When we define a selector dependency as a function, it will receive the value of the selector query, and the results of previous dependencies _(as described in the [Selector API page](api-selector.md))_.
+When we define a selector dependency as a function, it will receive the value of the current query, and the results of previous dependencies _(as described in the [Selector API page](api-selector.md))_.

 Let's see how we can use this behavior in a real app: